 8. “Joto Hasira” By Lady JayDee and Professor Jay

 This song is hardly two months old but it is already causing quite a stir in the market.
 This can be attributed to its good video, appealing tracks, and probably because it was sang by two of Tanzanians most popular song maestros; Lady Jay Dee and Professor Jay.
 It is a Love and life song that talks of day-to-day love relationships.

 9. “Kigeugeu” by Jaguar

 “Kigeugeu” is Swahili term for conniving or cunning.
-The song which has been around for more than two years was sang by Kenyan “Jaguar” who is also one of the famous and richest artists in east Africa.
+The song which has been around for more than two years was sang by Kenyan “Jaguar” who is also one of the famous and richest artistes in East Africa.
 The track is based on political satire where members of parliament dupe the voters.

-“Nipe macho nione” or in English, “Give me eyes to see” is a gospel collaboration between Tanzanians finest gospel artist Christina Shusho and upcoming Kenyan gospel artist Janet Atieno.
+“Nipe macho nione” or in English, “Give me eyes to see” is a gospel collaboration between Tanzania’s finest gospel artiste, Christina Shusho and upcoming Kenyan gospel artiste Janet Atieno.
 The song’s plot is about seeking God’s guidance to deal with day-to-day issues.

 From the above listed 10 popular Swahili music videos, the Tanzanian artists make up the majority.
 This is because Swahili is the main and official language in the country and has retained its originality.
-In Kenya, the language has become diluted with street slang known as “sheng”, and also majority of Kenyans prefer use of English.
+In Kenya, the language has become diluted with street slang known as “sheng”, and also majority of Kenyans prefer to use the English language.